cardboard-iguana/cardboard-iguana.com/log/2022-06-24-offsec-live-pen-200.md

 author:: Nathan Acks
 date:: 2022-06-24

-While I don’t think I’m quite ready yet to take a crack at the OSCP, Offensive Security’s free streaming classes (“OffSec Live”) seem like too good of a deal to pass up.
-I wasn’t able to catch the first because I was traveling, but I’ll be watching (and taking notes on) as many other sections as I can moving forward.
+While I don't think I'm quite ready yet to take a crack at the OSCP, Offensive Security's free streaming classes ("OffSec Live") seem like too good of a deal to pass up.
+I wasn't able to catch the first because I was traveling, but I'll be watching (and taking notes on) as many other sections as I can moving forward.

 REFERENCES: